Management of Trust & Endowment Funds

 Investment risk has been addressed by the Committee through various diversification strategies as follows:

-- The Canadian equity portfolio is managed by Burgundy Asset Management through a segregated investment account.
+• The Canadian equity portfolio is managed by Burgundy Asset Management through a segregated investment account.
 The Canadian bond portfolio is managed by AMI Partners through a segregated investment account.
 The US equity investments are being managed by J.P Morgan through a segregated investment account.
-The Non-North American (EAFE) equities are managed through a pooled fund by Legg Mason Global Currents.
+The Non-North American (EAFE) equities are managed through a pooled fund by Burgundy Asset Management.
 Real Estate is managed through GWL Realty Advisors via an open-ended pooled fund.

 Spending Policy - The UIT

-On March 20, 2012, the Board of Governors approved the new spending policy for the endowment fund, as recommended by the Trust Investment Committee.
-The new policy will be based on a hybrid method for calculating annual distributions.
-The new spending rate is calculated as follows:
+On January 26, 2016, the Board of Governors approved the new spending policy for the endowment fund, as recommended by the Trust Investment Committee.
+The new policy is as follows:

 Monitoring and Review